nnja/advanced-git/exercises/Exercise6-FixingMistakes.md

 $> git log --diff-filter=D --oneline -- hello.template
 713f6a1 Deleting hello.template

 # Ah, it was deleted at 713f6a1.
-Let's use the carrot (^) syntax to checkout hello.template from one commit before that
+Let's use the caret (^) syntax to checkout hello.template from one commit before that

 $> git checkout 713f6a1^ -- hello.template